guilgaly/oracle-tests/README.md

 ## JDBC driver

 Download driver from [the Oracle website](https://www.oracle.com/technetwork/database/application-development/jdbc/downloads/index.html)
-(version 12.2+ required for the JDBC 4.2 examples).
+(version 12.2+ required for the JDBC 4.2 examples) and put it in the `lib/` directory at the root of the project.